ash-2005/blood-arrival-time/README.md

 ### Empirical evidence and computational confirmation

 Two scatter plots tell the main story side by side.
 On the left: the empirical analysis, where TR=2s discretisation blunts the signal.
 On the right: the HRF simulation at 1ms resolution, where the relationship between inter-regional delay difference and FC distortion is unambiguous (ρ=0.396, p<10⁻¹⁸⁵).
-The bar chart puts both in context — continuous hemodynamic modelling reveals an effect 6× larger than the empirical estimate.
+The bar chart puts both in context, continuous hemodynamic modelling reveals an effect 6× larger than the empirical estimate.

 ![Fig 2](figures/fig2_fc_bias_story.png)